JSquadders/ChatBot/README.md

 	![Disable CSP](./docs/firefox-csp.png)

-1. Open a new tab in your browser and access the `clever bot` website so that your browser can load and send the required cookies.
+1. Open a new tab in your browser and access the `clever bot` website so that your browser can load the required cookies.

-1. Inject all the code from [jsquadbot.min.mjs](./jsquadbot.min.mjs) into the webpage.
+1. Inject all the code from [jsquadbot.min.mjs](./src/jsquadbot.min.mjs) into the webpage.
 There are several ways to do that.
 The most straightforward one is to just copy and paste it into the browser console.
 Another way is to use a browser extension that allows JS code to be injected automatically.

-The injected code does nothing until it's actually called.
+The injected code does nothing until it's actually called from console.
 See the examples below.

 ### Examples